jharknes/OswegoLakersTableParsersFHKY/README.md

 # OswegoLakersTableParsersFHKY

-This oarser will also work with the previous and later years that include home and away games.
+This parser will also work with the previous and later years that include home and away games.
 The year and file name would need to be updated.

 If I were to remake the parser tables, I would have created methods for ease of trouble shooting and reading.